goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 - the top-level diagnostic type should not know compiler subsystems
 - each diagnostic should name the exact rule frame and failed premise
 - support entries should explain how the observed data points were derived
-- renderers should project the support graph instead of inventing hidden reasoning
+- renderers should project the support evidence instead of inventing hidden reasoning

 ## Expected/Got Is Presentation, Not Data